matt1398/7-segment_OCR/README.md

 1. If you run the file, drag rectangular that encloses all of the numbers.

 2. The numbers will be printed.

 Requirements:
-pip install opencv-python
+pip install opencv-python,

-pip install numpy
+pip install numpy,

 pip install imutils

 ![image](https://user-images.githubusercontent.com/113107082/192075242-43dbbb8a-8667-4fe0-814d-d16236fd5751.png)